 There are four major enterprise applications: (i) enterprise systems (ii) supply chain management systems (iii) customer relationship management (iv) knowledge management systems.
 Each of these enterprise applications integrated a related set of functions and business processes to enhance the performance of the organization as a whole.

-Enterprise application are designed to coordinate multiple functions and business processes.
-Enterprise systems integrate the key internal business processes of a firm into a single software systems to improve coordination and decision making.
+Enterprise applications are designed to coordinate multiple functions and business processes.
+Enterprise systems integrate the key internal business processes of a firm into a single software system to improve coordination and decision making.
 Supply chain management systems help the firm manage its relationship with suppliers to optimize the planning, sourcing, manufacturing, and delivery of products and services.
-Customer Relationship management (CRM) systems coordinate the business processes surrounding the firm’s customers.
+Customer Relationship Management (CRM) systems coordinate the business processes surrounding the firm’s customers.
 Knowledge management systems enable firms to optimize the creation, sharing, and distribution of knowledge.

 The battle between building in-house solution and outsourcing has been live ever since the new-age technologies are born.
 Here, is what today’s CIO should know when he is thinking about a mobility solution

 With the world’s first Business Process Management Engine for Logistics as its foundation, FarEye’s team of experts are now developing machine learning capabilities, Artificial Intelligence and Smart Analytics in order to create a future-oriented technology architecture which is ready for Industry 4.0!